K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 </table>

 1)	Applications environment information of the Open Platform
--	When the service is bound, environment setting information is registered for each application in the form of JSON..
+-	When the service is bound, environment setting information is registered for each application in the form of JSON.

 ```
 {